joeax/svidget/packages/svidget/vibespec.md

 ### Classes
 - `Widget`: Represents a widget instance.
 - `WidgetReference`: Represents a reference to a widget instance.
+- `EventableBase`: Base class for classes that support event handling and emit events.
 - `Param`: Represents a parameter of a widget.
 - `ParamBase`: Represents the base class for `Param` and `ActionParam`.
 - `Action`: Represents an action that can be invoked on a widget.